circuitdojo/docs/src/nrf9160-sdk-setup-mac.md

 ## Testing it

 You can quickly test if your SDK is set up correctly by checking out the [`blinky` example](nrf9160-blinky-sample.md).

-## Manual instructions

-Older more tedious/manual instructions can be [found here](nrf9160-sdk-setup-mac-manual.md).